sporestudio/web-server/README.md

 #### How to run the tests

 1. Ensure that all dependencies are installed.
-Navigate to url-shortener direcotory and create a virtual enviroment and activate it (optional but recommended).
+Navigate to url-shortener directory, create a virtual enviroment and activate it (optional but recommended).

 ```bash
 $ cd url-shortener/